Spouses and Other Beneficiaries: Part 1

 Similarly, a surviving spouse may generally roll over an IRA or Roth IRA distribution passing through the decedent’s trust where (i) the surviving spouse is the trustee and (ii) the trust actually distributes the funds to the surviving spouse or his or her IRA.
 (Ltr.
 Rul.
 200424011; Ltr.
 Rul.
 200742032.)
 See Chapters 2, 5, and 6 of the treatise for explanations of tax-free rollovers from qualified retirement plans, IRAs, and Roth IRAs.

-IRA Ownership Election by Surviving Spouse May Lengthen Children’s Tax Deferral. – A retiree’s surviving spouse and children may all be current beneficiaries of a “qualified” trust that is in turn the beneficiary of the retiree’s IRA.
-If so, the IRA may generally make required minimum distributions over a period no longer than the life expectancy of the oldest beneficiary (Normally the spouse).
+IRA Ownership Election by Surviving Spouse May Lengthen Children’s Tax Deferral. – A retiree’s surviving spouse and children may all be current beneficiaries of a “see-through” trust that is in turn the beneficiary of the retiree’s IRA.
+All the beneficiaries are “eligible” designated beneficiaries (i.e., spouse, minor, disabled, chronically ill).
+Thus, the IRA may make required minimum distributions over the life expectancy of the spouse, the oldest beneficiary.

-However, the IRS has ruled such an IRA may spread minimum distributions to the children over the longer life expectancy of the oldest child – if the surviving spouse transfers his or her share to a separate IRA that the spouse elects to treat as his or her own.
+However, if the surviving spouse transfers his or her share to a separate IRA that the spouse elects to treat as his or her own, the IRS has ruled that the IRA may spread minimum distributions to the children over the longer life expectancy of the oldest child.
 To achieve this longer tax deferral for the children, the surviving spouse must make the transfer and ownership election before September 30 of the year following the decedent’s death.
-(Ltr.
+(IRC § 401(a)(9)(H); Ltr.
 Ruls.
 200449042 and 200449041.)
 See Chapter 8 of the treatise for an explanation of minimum distribution requirements and Chapter 5 for spousal ownership elections.

 QDRO Distributions Taxed to Spouse Regardless of Community Property Laws. – A distribution from a retiree’s qualified retirement plan to the retiree’s spouse or former spouse under a court’s “qualified domestic relations order” (a QDRO) is generally taxable to the spouse.
 The Tax Court has held that community property laws of a state do not change this result – i.e., do not make the distribution taxable to the retiree to the extent the spouse received it under the QDRO.
 Seidel v.
 Commissioner, T.C.
 Memo 2005-67 (2005).
 See Chapter 2 of the treatise for a discussion of QDROS under qualified retirement plans.